 When choosing housing in Melbourne, a good starting point is to consider the kind of lifestyle one is looking for: convenient city living, beachside sun and sand, family-oriented comfort or an alternative, lively area.
-In diverse Melbourne, this can be more useful than choosing from the usual ‘north, south, east or west’ city divisions – although locals are likely to favour their ‘side’ of the city and say it is undoubtedly the best.

 City-dweller areas in Melbourne

 Port Melbourne is a fairly recently renovated suburb which offers inner-city bayside living for the executive set looking for class and convenience.
-One of the more expensive suburbs in Melbourne, it attracts young couples and singles who find that the apartment lifestyle affords a convenience well worth the rental cost.
+One of the more expensive suburbs in Melbourne, Port Melbourne attracts young couples and singles who find that the apartment lifestyle affords a convenience well worth the rental cost.
 Residents can walk or take easy public transport to almost anywhere in the city area.